 Detach from Emotions

 Do not bring your sentimental attachments into the closet edit.
 You are here for the sole purpose of cleansing clothes that no longer work for you.
 Style, fit, and condition are the only components that should be considered.
-Do you really need the dress you met your husband in 15 years ago?
+Do you really need the dress you met your husband in 15 years ago, or the bag your mother-in-law bought you?
 I understand it’s difficult to let go of certain pieces, but ask yourself “are they truly serving me by sitting here collecting dust?”